AngelCastellanos/common-space-recommendation/README.md

 [http://www.librec.net](http://www.librec.net)

-The specific configuration files used in the experimentation in the paper is included at:
+The specific configuration files used in the experimentation in the paper is included at: [code/librec](https://github.com/AngelCastellanos/common-space-recommendation/tree/master/code/librec)

+The code related to our proposal is included at [code/fca](https://github.com/AngelCastellanos/common-space-recommendation/tree/master/code/librec)

 ## Results